cyberbotics/webots/docs/discord/technical-questions-2021.md

 Is there a way to save the sensor data from a robot (position, gyro, accelerometer) and plot them in excel?

-##### Simon Steinmann [Moderator] 05/31/2021 01:11:46
+##### Luftwaffel [Moderator] 05/31/2021 01:11:46
 `@viorel_gheorghe` you should google that for the programming language that you use.
 This is not Webots specific

 ##### viorel\_gheorghe 05/31/2021 05:05:44
-`@Simon Steinmann`, I'm using Python.
+`@Luftwaffel`, I'm using Python.
 I thought there is an in-built feature of the controller since it can print the evolution on the sensors  if selected

 But we learn and learn 🙂